BartoszNowacki/IndeterminateProgressView/README.md

     }
 ```

-*Please note* that changing the type from indeterminate to determinate while animation is active it will stop the animation.
+*Please note* that changing the type from indeterminate to determinate while animation is active will stop the animation.

-If type of your progressView is indeterminate, then you can call function to start progress animation.
-Use startIndeterminateProgress() and stopIndeterminateProgress() to start and stop your progress animation.
+You can start/stop progress animation with startIndeterminateProgerss() / stopIndeterminateProgress() (in indeterminate mode).

 Example: